-Have you been wasting a lot of time and energy trying to get in touch decision makers in your target market?
+Have you been wasting time and energy unsuccessfully trying to connect with decision makers on LinkedIn and other social media platforms?

-If you are like many entrepreneurs, business owners and sales professionals, you may be struggling to find and connect with those all important decision makers that are essential to your ability to make a sale.
+If you are like many professional service providers, entrepreneurs, business owners and sales professionals, you may be struggling to find and connect with those all-important “decision makers” that are essential to your ability to make a sale.

-1. Have A Complete & Professional LinkedIn Profile
+1. Have a Professional and Client-Focused LinkedIn Profile

-Before you begin any activities that will put you in front of key decision makers, you must first ensure that you have a profile that is professional, search-optimized and most important of all, is client-focused.
+Before you begin any activities that will put you in front of key decision makers on LinkedIn, you must first ensure that you have a profile that is professional and most important of all, is client-focused.

 I cannot stress the importance of this enough.
 Just as you would not meet these key decision makers in sloppy or unprofessional attire, so must you ensure that you do nothing to get on their radar until your profile represents you in a way that will help and not hinder your efforts.